R-ROBERTO/R-ROBERTO/README.md

-- 👋 Hi, I’m @Roberto😊
+👋 Hi, I’m @Robson!

-- 🌱 I’m currently learning PROGRAMMING.
+💻 Backend Developer proficient in Python and Django.

+🤖 Aspiring AI & Machine Learning enthusiast, currently deepening my knowledge in these areas.

+🌱 Always eager to learn, grow, and contribute to innovative projects.

-- 💞️ I’m looking to collaborate on start off ideas
+💞️ Looking to collaborate on backend systems, AI/ML projects, and startup ideas.

 <!---